 Six-months on the band still recall the gig as one of their favourite so far, possibly because of its “late night raucous vibe.”

-Bitch Falcon built its origins when guitarists Lizzie Fitzpatrick and Fia Kavanagh were hanging out in Kavanagh’s house, playing guitar.
+Bitch Falcon built its origins when both the bands guitarists were hanging out in one their houses, playing guitar.
 This led to a few early gigs around Dublin as a three-piece, before being joined by the current line-up of Naomi MacLeod on bass and Nigel Kenny on Drums.

-“Our sound is still nascent really,” says Kavanagh, “we’re still developing it.”
+“Our sound is still nascent really, we’re still developing it.”
 But the Bitch Falcon sound is already something very much their own: pulsating with punk attitude, drenched in wave after wave of feedback, and anchored around some super catchy riffs.

 This range of influences “could be seen as a negative or a positive,” explains Fitzpatrick.
 “If we write one particular riff, we can create different songs out of it, as long as we give each other a voice to do so.
 I think with a lot of different influences you can create something that doesn’t just appeal to one type of audience.”